Vintage Jewellery Objects

 Preannounced antagonist of the light, the black panther embodies the shimmering energy of the moon.
 Master of disguise, the feline reveals its true identity in the shadows, masquerading as anything it wishes.
 We captured the nocturnal creature in the moment before attack, staring at the viewer with emerald green eyes.

-The panther, standing on a several-million-year-old mammoth fossil excavated in Russia, was the result of one of our most exciting quests for rare stones and materials to emphasize the uniqueness of our objects.
+The panther, crouches above a prehistoric mammoth fossil excavated in Russia, was the result of one of our most exciting quests for rare stones and materials to emphasize the uniqueness of our objects.

 The opposing cultural symbols of this aquatic bird had long been a fascinating subject of his studies.
 According to Greek mythology, the creature was both a feminine symbol of the moon, and a masculine image of the sun, linked to the gods Aphrodite and Apollo.
 Because of this duality, the swan became a totem in alchemy, embodying both feminine and masculine spirit, as “union of the opposite”.